Gmina Pawonków

 Gmina Pawonków is a rural gmina (administrative district) in Lubliniec County, Silesian Voivodeship, in southern Poland.
 Its seat is the village of Pawonków, which lies approximately 8 km west of Lubliniec and 58 km north-west of the regional capital Katowice.

-The gmina covers an area of 118.74 km2, and as of 2019 its total population is 6,630.
+The gmina covers an area of 118.74 km2, and as of 2019 its total population was 6,630.

 Villages

 Gmina Pawonków contains the villages and settlements of Draliny, Gwoździany, Kośmidry, Koszwice, Łagiewniki Małe, Łagiewniki Wielkie, Lipie Śląskie, Lisowice, Pawonków, Skrzydłowice and Solarnia.

 Neighbouring gminas

 Gmina Pawonków is bordered by the town of Lubliniec and by the gminas of Ciasna, Dobrodzień, Kochanowice, Krupski Młyn and Zawadzkie.